 - What kind of permit should I order?There are multiple types of permits available to students, employees, visitors and independent contractors for use on UTSA campuses.
 Try our Permit Selection Wizard on the Permits Page to assist you in determining which permit best suits your needs.

-- How do I order a parking permit?Students and employees must purchase their parking permits online through the Automated Student Access Program (ASAP).
+- How do I order a parking permit?Students and employees must purchase their parking permits online through their MyParking account.

 - Log into your Parking Portal account at https://utsa.t2hosted.com/.

 - Click “Purchase Permits.”

-- Review the Parking & Traffic Rules and Regulations and check the acknowledgement box.
+- Review the Parking & Traffic Rules and Regulations.